-A report by the National Education Association (Feb.
-2020) states "The number of students who have experienced homelessness during the last three school years has risen to 1.5 million-a 15% increase since 2015-16".
-In rural areas like our community, these children are hidden from our view.
-They live in cars, in the homes of friends, and in campgrounds.
-Students in our community experience homelessness at prominent levels-Perry County School District had 366 homeless students or 9% of their population, and Hazard Independent had 93 homeless in 2022, or 8.7% of students.
-In January of 2021, Bridget T. Austin, MSSW, FSOS, an expert working with homeless youth in Kentucky highlighted the need for programs like FSCS:
+Housing Instability: A report by the National Education Association (Feb.
+2022) states, "The number of students who have experienced homelessness during the last three school years has risen to 1.5 million-a 15% increase since 2015-16".23 In rural areas like our community, these children are hidden from our view.
+They are living in cars, in relatives' homes, and campgrounds.
+While only 1% percent of the students in our community meet the official homelessness definition, Diboll community members identified homelessness as a growing problem.24 During the community listening sessions, our community repeatedly cited the lack of affordable, quality housing in the Diboll community as a serious issue.